HR’s Guide to Payroll Basics

 The Federal Insurance Contributions Act (FICA)—a federal payroll tax—requires employers to withhold three separate taxes from the wages that are paid to employees.
 FICA is comprised of the following taxes: a 6.2% Social Security tax, a 1.45% Medicare tax (the “regular” Medicare tax), and a 0.9% Medicare surtax when the employee earns over $200,000.

 A federal income tax rate based on a person’s taxable income and filing/marital status.

 A form that employers use to gather basic identity and tax information from independent contractors.
 Although employers don’t withhold taxes for independent contractors, they are required to tell the IRS how much they paid them over the course of one year if the amount exceeds $600.
 Employers use the information in the W-9 to report the income to the IRS.
-Download a blank form here.
+Download a blank Form W-9 here.

-A form of compensation provided by the employer other than income, such as company cars, health insurance, or employee discounts.
+Fringe benefits are a form of compensation provided by the employer other than income, such as company cars, health insurance, or employee discounts.
 Such benefits are subject to federal and state taxes and must be reported to the IRS on an employee’s W-2.

 Federal Unemployment Tax Act (FUTA):

 A piece of legislation that authorized the federal government to collect taxes from employers for the purpose of funding state unemployment agencies and compensating former employees who are eligible for unemployment insurance.